Manasa379798425/hisrdm/README.md

-The Treaty of Tordesillas in 1494 divided the newly discovered lands outside Europe between Spain and Portugal.
+The Vietnam War, spanning from 1955 to 1975, was a major conflict of the Cold War era.